1997 Regular Session

 WHEREAS, Tommy Bourne was survived by his wife, Pam Hurst Bourne of Prentiss; one son, Pat Bourne of Prentiss; two daughters, Shields Bourne and Leigh Bourne, both of Prentiss; his mother, Louise Bourne of Prentiss; one brother, Jimmy Ray Bourne of Prentiss; and two sisters, Priscilla Arnold and Patty Jo May, both of Natchez:

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the lives of Deputy Sheriffs Tommy Bourne and J. P. Rutland who lost their lives in the line of duty.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Ms. Willye B. White and members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the families of Tommy Bourne and J. P. Rutland and to the members of the Capitol Press Corps.